aviart/gd-star-rating/readme.txt

 == Changelog ==
 = 1.6.7 =
-* Basic support for cache plugins
+* Cache plugins support for post and comment standard rating.
-* Several minor bugs fixed
+* Improvements, optimization and bug fixes.

 = 1.6.6 =
 * Upgrade database tables by setting the collation